You can use the query operation to get detailed information about a specific API entity.

 SELECT * FROM Invoice WHERE TotalAmt > '1000.0'

-Multiple filters are AND’d together.
-Note that the OR operation is not supported.
-The next query returns all Invoice entities created during the specified time range:
+For example, the following query returns all Invoice entities created during the specified time range:

 SELECT * FROM Invoice WHERE MetaData.CreateTime >= '2009-10-14T04:05:05-07:00' AND MetaData.CreateTime <= '2012-10-14T04:05:05-07:00'